Shmilowitz/Python_HDI_Satelites/README.md

  ## 3.Which country has the most satelites for military usage?
  This data includes all of the countries with military satelites
  ![picture alt](http://i.imgur.com/3XeggBr.png)
+ ## 4.Which country has the lightest satelite and how much does it weight?
+ The answer is stored in a .txt file.
+Results look like this:
+Country of Operator/Owner    Algeria
+Launch Mass (Kilograms)            0
+dtype: object

 Author
 -------